3campos/game-library-frontend/README.md

 ### <ins> Purpose of Video Game Library </ins>

 I created Video Game Library to allow users to have a place to note their progress for complex games.
 A common theme among my friends and I who love playing video games is that whenvever we had to step away from a complex game for several days or weeks, it was difficult to remember what our personal strategies or battle plans were originally.
-For example, maybe I wanted to complete particular side quests or buy particular equipment to prepare for a challenging boss battle.
-Video Game Library solves this problem by allowing gamers to track their progress.
+For example, maybe I wanted to complete particular side quests or collect rewards to buy particular equipment in preparation for a challenging boss battle.
+Video Game Library solves this problem by allowing gamers to note their strategies so that the next time they sit down to play a game, they can spend more time gaming and less time struggling to recreate their original master plan.

 ### <ins> Application features </ins>